ShortlistShortlistedRemoved from shortlist 121

 Zoom on the Powerhorse 7500i

-In a nutshell, the Powerhorse 7500i is a quiet portable inverter generator mostly geared towards:
+In a nutshell, the Powerhorse 7500i is a quiet and powerful portable inverter generator mostly geared towards:

 - Camping and tailgating buffs looking to enhance their experience

 - Professionals who want to be able to deliver results, even during a power failure

 The following sections will present you in detail its power characteristics, the different outlets it offers, its overall portability, the extra features it benefits from, and any relevant emission compliance details.

 Power & Run Time

 The Powerhorse 7500i houses a 420 cc OHV 4-stroke engine, which provides 120/240V, consumes gasoline and delivers a running wattage of 6,500W along with a peak wattage of 7,500W.
 In addition, the device is parallel capable (parallel kit (opens in a new tab) not included) and thus, can be linked to a similar or compatible unit for added power.

 With a noise rating of 55 dBA (just slightly more noisy than a refrigerator), the inverter generator features a conventional pull-start mechanism, but also a simple and elegant electric starter (battery included).